 Surfing the Bright and Colourful World Wide Web

 One of the things we enjoyed the most about Break the Internet were the visuals.
 Quite simply, this is a really lovely looking game.
 There’s a lot of care and effort gone into making it pop, from 3D graphics to illustrations, to a bright and poppy internet interface.
 As with previous games, Escape SC do a lot with a platform like Telescape, typically used for converting physical escape rooms to a digital format, instead Escape SC take the genre of a play at home escape room and create fictional worlds packed with details.
 It’s a lot of fun.

 The team have also gone to the extra effort of having video portions where you’re introduced to the characters of the game, setting the story and breaking up the puzzle solving chunks.

 Break the Internet is a fun game.
 We completed it quite fast – but we still reckon you get a lot of value for your money with this one – at the time of writing, it costs $7 USD to play Break the Internet, but we were kindly provided with a code for free.
 It would be best played in a smaller group, perhaps even best played solo.
 Some of the earlier Escape SC games are no longer available, so whilst I don’t know what the team’s plans are for this one – it’s best to play it sooner than later!

-Detention can be booked by heading to E-Scape’s website here.
+Escape the Internet is a digital game and can be booked by heading to Escape SC’s website here.